 Contributions are measured at their fair value at the date of contribution and are reported as an increase in net assets.
 The Foundation reports gifts of cash or other assets in the category designated by the donor, either without or with restrictions.
 The Foundation reports gifts of goods and equipment as support without donor restrictions unless explicit donor stipulations specify how the donated assets must be used.
 Absent explicit donor stipulation about how the contributions are to be spent, the Foundation reports these contributions as without donor restrictions.
-The Foundation records special events revenue equal to the cost of direct benefit to donors, and contribution revenue for the difference.
+The Foundation records special events revenue equal to the cost of direct benefit to donors, and contribution revenue for the excess received when the event takes place.

-Contributions, including unconditional promises to give, are recognized as revenue in the period the contribution is made.
-Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
+Contributions, including unconditional promises to give, are recognized as revenue in the period the contribution is received.
+Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.